Arkajyoti10/Arkajyoti10/README.md

 ## 🚀 Featured Projects

-1. **Loan Risk Prediction Analysis**: Developed a machine learning model to assess credit risk, improving prediction accuracy by **85%** for loan approvals using Random Forest and Logistic Regression.
+1. 📈**Loan Risk Prediction Analysis**: Developed a machine learning model to assess credit risk, improving prediction recall by ✨**91%** for loan approvals using Random Forest and Logistic Regression.

-2. **Cyclistic Case Study**: Analyzed over **3.2 million** rows of trip data using SQL and Python to identify trends in user behavior and recommend marketing strategies for subscription conversions.
+2. 🚲**Cyclistic Case Study**: Analyzed over 🚀**3.2 million** rows of trip data using SQL and Python to identify trends in user behavior and recommend marketing strategies for subscription conversions.

-3. **Bellabeat Fitness Data Analysis**: Conducted a deep dive into smart device data to provide high-level recommendations for marketing growth, focusing on user activity and sleep patterns.
+3. ⏳**Bellabeat Fitness Data Analysis**: Conducted a deep dive into smart device data to provide high-level recommendations for marketing growth, focusing on user activity and sleep patterns.

 ## ⚒️ Technical Stack
 <p align="left">